DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-7.md

 ##Challenges

 This needs to link to the overall security of systems (for example, where it is hosted).
 Practice should drive the system, not the other way around.
-Most data breaches are down to human error so the system has limited control over this.
+Most data breaches are down to human error so the system need to have control measures in place to minimise this risk.

 [Introduction](/index)